Aquifer Storage and Recovery Feasibility Evaluation

 Developing reservoirs for surface water storage in the Columbia River basin has proven to be extremely difficult.
 Environmental impacts, including limited availability of land, cultural considerations and cost, have severely limited feasible options.
 As a possible alternative, or supplement, to water storage in surface reservoirs, the Department of Ecology with GeoEngineers’ help is evaluating potential locations for subsurface water storage and retrieval in aquifers of the Columbia River Basalt Group.

 The upland plateau study area for this evaluation has very little local groundwater usage and is not served by the US Bureau of Reclamation’s Columbia Basin Project.
-Through the study, the Department of Ecology and GeoEngineers identified a multi-layered aquifer system with characteristics that appear favorable for an aquifer storage and recovery project.
+Through the study, the Department of Ecology and GeoEngineers identified a multi-layered aquifer system with characteristics that appear favorable for an aquifer storage and recovery (ASR) project.
 Supplemental exploration and testing are planned to examine project feasibility on a larger scale.

 The Washington Department of Ecology and GeoEngineers developed a detailed scope of services for field explorations and testing to evaluate geologic and aquifer conditions in the study area.
 GeoEngineers implemented the field program over a six-month period between October 2012 and April 2013.
 The field studies included contracting and monitoring the completion of one test well to a final depth of 400 feet, and five observation wells at varying distances from the test well.
 Aquifer testing included a step-rate pumping test, a 72-hour constant-rate pumping test, water quality sampling and water level recovery monitoring.
 GeoEngineers followed the field investigations with detailed analysis of the aquifer testing data and evaluation of project feasibility.